YPlan/star-slacker/README.md

   * Note: this contains the non-sensitive settings, that can be kept in plaintext
 * Run the script periodically!

+# How to deploy and run on AWS Lambda

+Coming soon!

 # License
 Apache 2.0 - See [LICENSE] for more information.